LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Experiments

 \subsubsection{Test Classic Noise}

-We tested the performance of each method under classic distortions in the setting of watermark residual scaling to images of any resolution.
-We adopted this setting to maintain the original image resolution, in compliance with practical applications where users do not use images at a fixed resolution.
-As shown in Table \ref{tab:robust_classic}, WAM, Robust-Wide, and I2VWM all demonstrated quite satisfactory performance.

-Notably, watermarking methods that perform well on the I2V task, such as TrustMark and WAM, also exhibit strong robustness against classical geometric distortions (e.g., cropping).
-In contrast, while I2VWM maintains competitive performance on geometric distortions, it additionally demonstrates superior robustness to numerical distortions (e.g., Gaussian blur, Gaussian noise) compared to the other two methods.
-This observation suggests that the image-to-video generation process can be viewed as a combination of numerical and geometric distortions, requiring robustness along both dimensions to achieve overall resilience.
-It also validates the effectiveness of our noise layer design, which incorporates both numerical and geometric distortions.
-We plan to conduct further investigations along this direction in future work.
+We evaluated each method under classical distortion scenarios.
+As shown in Table \ref{tab:robust_classic}, WAM, Robust-Wide, and LoT-Pass all demonstrated quite satisfactory performance.
+Watermarking methods that excel in the I2V task, such as TrustMark and WAM, also exhibit strong robustness against classical geometric distortions (e.g., cropping).
+LoT-Pass remains competitive under geometric transformations and demonstrates superior robustness to random bending attacks (random pixel displacements), achieving over 22\% improvement over the second-best method.
+Meanwhile, it further demonstrates superior robustness to numerical distortions (e.g., Gaussian blur, Gaussian noise) compared to other methods.
+This observation indicates that the I2V process inherently combines variations in pixel values and motions, requiring robustness across both dimensions for resistance.
+Moreover, results validate the effectiveness of our noise layer, which jointly accounts for both distortion types.